Skip to main content

 Stages I and II

-Surgery is the main treatment for stage I and stage II adrenal cancer.
+Surgery is the main treatment for stage I and stage II adrenal cancers.
 The entire adrenal gland will be removed.
-Since a person has 2 adrenal glands, removal of the diseased one does not generally cause problems for the patient.
-If nearby lymph nodes are enlarged, they will be removed as well and checked to see if they contain cancer cells.
-Most surgeons do not remove these lymph nodes if they're not enlarged.
+Since a person has 2 adrenal glands, removal of the diseased one does not generally cause problems.
+If nearby lymph nodes are enlarged, they will be removed as well and checked to see if they have cancer cells.
+These lymph nodes are not usually removed unless they are enlarged.

-In many cases, no further treatment is necessary.
-If the tumor was not removed completely, treatment with radiation and/or mitotane may be given after surgery to help keep the cancer from coming back.
+For many people, no further treatment is necessary.
+If the tumor had “high risk features,” treatment with radiation and/or mitotane may be given after surgery to help keep the cancer from coming back.
+High risk features of adrenal tumors include:

-These treatments may also be given if the tumor has a higher chance of coming back later because it was large or appears to be growing quickly (when looked at with a microscope).
-When treatment is given after surgery has removed all visible cancer, it is called adjuvant therapy.
+When treatment given after surgery has removed all visible cancer, it is called adjuvant therapy.
 The goal of adjuvant therapy is to kill any cancer cells that may have been left behind but are too small to be seen.
-Killing these cells lowers the chance of the cancer coming back later.
+Killing these cells may lower the chance the cancer will come back later.

 Stage III